Trump: US, China in 'final throes' of 'phase one' trade deal

 Continue Reading Below

-Trump reiterated that he has a "very good relationship" with Chinese President Xi Jinping and that the two sides are close on the deal, which was agreed to last month.
+Trump reiterated that he has a "very good relationship" with Chinese President Xi Jinping and that the two sides are close on the deal, which was agreed upon last month.
 The two nations have been working to put it in writing since then, and had hoped to sign it in mid-November.

 "It's going very well, but at the same time, we want to see it go well in Hong Kong," he said.
 "I think it will.
 I think President Xi can make that happen.
-I know him, and I know he'd like to make it happen.
+I know him, and I know he'd like to make it happen."

+He confirmed that he has been watching the results of the weekend Hong Kong elections, where pro-democracy candidates won big.
+His message to Hong Kong voters: "we are with them."

 GET FOX BUSINESS ON THE GO BY CLICKING HERE